frederic-perez/AmE-dictionary/data/dictionary.md

 __vote off__ _phr v_ _Nikki was voted off first from Dancing with the Stars._
 __vouch for__ _phr v_ To give personal assurances of someone.
 __vouch__ _v_ :two::hammer:
-__voucher__ _n_ :four: A small printed piece of paper that entitles the holder to a discount, or that may be exchanged for goods or services. _Syn_ coupon, token, ticket _The administration has focused its efforts with more housing vouchers._
+__voucher__ _n_ :five: A small printed piece of paper that entitles the holder to a discount, or that may be exchanged for goods or services. _Syn_ coupon, token, ticket _The administration has focused its efforts with more housing vouchers._ _A lunch voucher._
 __vouchsafed__
 __vow__ _v_
 __vulcanic__ _adj_ /vuhl-KAN-ik/ __1__ Relating to volcanoes. __2__ Fiery; explosive; full of anger, energy, etc.